Alpha-Blend-Interactive/docs/docs/official/platform/account.md

 If you happen to hit the limit, the CCK will prevent you from creating more content ids.
 Note you're still able to re-upload your already existing content.

-Currently having an unlocked account gives you unlimited content.

 ## Groups

 Joining groups has no requirements at all.
 But Group creation is limited to players that own an unlocked account.